MET Cloisters entry stairway

 Sec.
 6: Saint Andrew saving a bishop from the devil, who is disguised as a woman, attributed to the Master of Roussillon, Catalon, ca. 1420-30

 Sec.
-7: Saint Andrew praying to Diana on behalf of the woman's sister
+7: Saint Andrew and the Woman Who Prayed to Diana on Behalf of Her Sister

 Sec.
 8: Woman taking Saint Andrew to her sister, Attributed to the Master of Roussillon,Catalan, ca. 1420-30